 a standardized, individually administered

 test of intelligence, such as the Wechsler series, or the Stanford-Binet Intelligence Scale: Fifth Edition.
 A specific IQ level is currently the most adequate

 index of giftedness.
 For example, a Full Scale IQ score of 133 or above, on the WPPSI-IV for 4 to 7 year old children, is on or

 above the 99th percentile for age.
 In addition to an individual test of intelligence, specific ability tests may be

 important to determine children’s abilities in mathematics or language arts.

-Talented children may have a diverse range of abilities, such as leadership, creativity,
+Talented children may have a diverse range of exceptional abilities, such as leadership,

-and task commitment for which there are no reliable measures.
+creativity, and task commitment which are not easily measured.
 In addition, art and music skills need different identification

 procedures from cognitive testing.
 The most effective means of identification of giftedness combines the results from several